someparty/someparty/source/articles/2022-01-13-spilling-yr-guts.html.markdown

 description: Kicking off the year in style with Apollo Ghosts, Solitüde at the Pils Sessions, the Greville Tapes Music Club, No Frills, Matt Ellis, Salmonblaster, Jyraph, Print Head, TJ Felix, Young Guv, Dead Soft, Still Insane, Jesse Lebourdais, Halcyon Phase, Friesen/Munro/Waters, and Destroyer!
 ---

-During the early 2000s Punknews heyday, we'd dread the weeks following Christmas.
+During the early 2000s Punknews heyday we'd dread the weeks following Christmas.
 We were in the habit of churning more than a dozen stories a day, and the post-holiday news doldrums felt simply excruciating for their lack of momentum.
 I'm older now, arguably wiser, and (like everyone) ground quite thoroughly down by the sorry state of the world.
 At Some Party speeds, in a pandemic funk, I relished the break - but inertia's pernicious.
 Monday seemed a little thin still, but what a difference a few days can make.
 This is a big one.

 ###[Apollo Ghosts](https://apolloghosts.bandcamp.com/): "Spilling Yr Guts"
 ==Watch on [YouTube](https://youtu.be/ob0DjZO-E3U) - Preview and purchase at [Bandcamp](https://apolloghosts.bandcamp.com/album/pink-tiger-2)==